-POD® - The Longest Surviving Bodysurfing Handboard Brand Since 1993
+POD® Handboards since 1993 - The Longest Surviving Bodysurfing Handboard Brand

-Ironically when conducting market research the common reaction was that bodysurfing handboards, bodysurfing hand-planes and/or bodysurfing hand-surfers were not popular enough and that these products would not sell well in stores.
-Despite the negative feedback, Shane remained positive being driven by his own passion for bodysurfing.
-He continued to manufacture the POD® Handboard’s distinctive shape and configuration in a solid plastic moulding so strong you could even drive a truck over it.
-He also continued to hand shape the classic solid wooden model.
+Ironically when conducting market research, the typical reaction was that bodysurfing handboards, bodysurfing hand-planes or bodysurfing hand-surfers were not popular and that these products would not sell well in stores.
+Despite the negative feedback, Shane remained positive being driven by his passion for bodysurfing.
+He continued to manufacture the POD® Hardboard's distinctive shape and configuration in a robust plastic moulding so strong you could even drive a truck over it.
+He also continued to hand shape the classic wooden model.

 POD Handboards - Out of the Box

 First Fibreglass Handboard - Circa 1988

 American Walnut and Cherrywood Handboards - Circa 1993